 If you're a beginner, watch series with English subtitles.
 If you're more advanced, watch with Russian subtitles or none at all.
 Try to watch at least 1 episode of 20 minutes per day for consistent progress.

 When I was 20, I read Crime and Punishment in English.
 It's one of the most well-know Russian literature books.
 Back then, I didn't know any Russian.
-I wasn't even learning.
+I wasn't even learning Russian.
 It would be 2 more years before I would start.

 6 years later, I was able to read it in Russian.

-If you only know 200 words, you can have simple conversations.
+If you only know 200 Russian words, you can have simple conversations.

-If you only know 200 words, you cannot read books at all.
+If you only know 200 Russian words, you cannot read books at all.

 Sure, you could try reading childrens books.
 Or dumbed down versions of bigger books.
 Which are both good methods by the way.
 It's just that most kids books aren't that interesting.
 And there are only a few dumbed down books available unfortunately.

-A good thing to do here is to read dual language books.
+A good thing to do here is to read bilingual Russian language books.